Shaddai

 In 1 Corinthians 5:6 we read: "Your glorying is not good.
 Know ye not that a little leaven leavens the whole lump?"
 Sin has a "leavening" influence upon the soul: you simply cannot include a little sin in your life without it affecting your whole spiritual life.
 Hidden sin (i.e., hypocrisy) spreads like spiritual corruption throughout the body and will eventually be exposed.
 As Yeshua said, "Nothing is hidden that will not be made manifest, nor is anything secret that will not be known and come to light" (Luke 8:17).

-Here the apostle Paul enjoins you to undergo your own inward bedikat chametz and become a "new lump" - that is, a new substance that is untainted by the sour and rotting influences of your past life.
-Since the Mashiach has been sacrificed as your Passover Lamb, you are a new creation, made "unleavened" by the power of the Holy Spirit.
-Therefore put away from you the old nature - the yetser ha'ra - and purge from you the old influences that inwardly canker you and make you sick.
+The search for chametz is not unlike the soul searching we do before the fall High Holidays, when we perform chesbon hanefesh (חֶשְׁבּוֹן הַנֶּפֶשׁ) by taking inventory of our spiritual condition before the LORD.
+In other words, we are commanded to search and remove sources of inner impurity so that we might experience the truth that we are a "new lump" - that is, a new substance that is untainted by the sour and rotting influences of our past lives.
+Since Yeshua has been sacrificed as your Passover Lamb, you are indeed a new creation (בְּרִיָּה חֲדָשָׁה) and are made "unleavened" by the power of the Holy Spirit (2 Cor.
+5:17).
+Therefore we are likewise commanded put away the "old nature" - the yetzer ha'ra - and purge from your life the old influences that inwardly canker you and make you sick.
 Walk without hypocrisy in the truth of the love of God for your soul.

 << Return